Illustration showing a beginner deadlifting to failure with a rounded back.

 Illustration of an ectomorph rounding his back because his back isn't strong enough yet.

 The downside of training to absolute failure, though, is that it can be needlessly risky.
-By the time you’re deadlifting with a rounded lower back, it means that either your hips are past muscular failure, and so you’re needing to improve your leverage by shortening your lever, or it means that your spinal erectors have passed failure and have given out.
-In either case, you’re multiplying the shear stress on your spine, and the muscles you’re trying to grow are already past failure anyway.
+By the time you’re deadlifting with a rounded lower back, it means that either your hips are past muscular failure, and so you need to improve your leverage by shortening your lever, or it means that your spinal erectors have passed failure and have given out.
+Either way, you’re multiplying the shear stress on your spine, and the muscles you’re trying to grow are already past failure anyway.

-That’s why most bodybuilders, strength trainees, and casual gymgoers use what’s called technical failure, where the sets ends at the point where form starts to degrade.
+That’s why most bodybuilders, strength trainees, and casual gymgoers use what’s called technical failure, where you stop lifting when your form starts to break down.
 It’s less objective, yes.
 Different people will stop their sets at slightly different points.
-But it’s also quite a bit safer, since even on the final rep, lifting technique is still quite good.
-Plus, it also reduces fatigue in areas like the lower back.
+But it’s also quite a bit safer because, even on the final rep, your lifting technique is still quite good.

 There’s also the idea of stopping just shy of failure.
 You grind out a final good rep, realize you can’t get another, and stop your set there.
 You haven’t actually hit failure, but you’ve done as many reps as you can.
 Instead of doing, say, 10.3 reps, failing a third of the way up, you’ve done 10 reps.
-This is even more subjective, since some people will stop their set when it becomes painful or hard, not when they’re actually flirting with failure, but again, it has the advantage of lowering the risk of injury and reducing fatigue.
+This is even more subjective.
+Some people will stop their set when it becomes painful or hard, not when they’re actually flirting with failure.
+But again, it has the advantage of lowering the risk of injury and reducing fatigue.

 Intermediate Lifters Benefit from Avoiding Failure